Stock Photo Keywording and its Importance

 Many stock libraries require the use of noise reduction software before they will accept images.
 For more info on preparing stock images see The Required Standards for stock photography.

-Neat Image is renowned for its noise reduction quality and is used by photographers everywhere as a tool that turns their noisy photographs and “grainy” scans into clean and neat digital images.
+Neat Image is renowned for its noise reduction quality and is used by photographers everywhere.
+It is a tool that turns their noisy photographs and "grainy" scans into clean and neat digital images.

-Since the start of digital imaging, noise and digitized film grain have been an unwelcome part of many digital photographs and scans due to the imperfect physical nature of underlying light capturing processes.
+Since the start of digital imaging, noise and digitized film grain have been an unwelcome part of many digital photographs and scans.
+This is due to the imperfect physical nature of underlying light capturing processes.

-Neat Image was first introduced to the market in 2001 and soon became the absolute standard in noise reduction for our digital photography thanks to its top quality noise reduction techniques delivered by the tool.
+Neat Image was first introduced to the market in 2001 and soon became the absolute standard in noise reduction for our digital photography.
+Mainly thanks to its top quality noise reduction techniques delivered by the tool.